wstoffers/owlbearBbq/README.md

 With Austin's Franklin Barbecue already on his resume, Chef Karl Fallenius opened Denver's Owlbear Barbecue on May 9, 2019[[2]](#references).

-#### Figure 1
+#### Figure 1: Flow of Data
 ![Flow of Data](factor0/images/flowOfData.png)

 ### Data Ingestion

+- Purpose of automated pipeline is 24/7 ingestion availability, matching the cook
+    - Scheduled Cloud Function API calls
+    - Scheduled Spark Cluster Workflow Templating<sup>†</sup>
 - Initial load
 - API calls[[3]](#references) instead of subscribing to publisher
 - Security
 - Stem the tide of streaming data
+    - Cook chamber temperature data streams in near real time<sup>‡</sup>

-#### Figure 2
+#### Figure 2: OEM Probe Data Example
 ![Sample Thermocouple Data](factor0/images/thermoworksPlot2021.02.25.21.37.png)

+<sup>†</sup>Dataproc automation has been postponed and will be integrated into v0.2.

-<sup>†</sup>While the cloud thermocouple was installed on 2/24/21 and is gathering temperature data, this portion of the pipeline has been postponed and will be integrated into v0.2.
+<sup>‡</sup>While the cloud thermocouple was installed on 2/24/21 and is gathering temperature data, this portion of the pipeline has also been postponed and will be integrated into v0.2.

 ### Data Transformation

 - Mixed file types
 - Cleaning
+    - Java heap space `OutOfMemoryError`
 - Preparation for analysis

 #### Compaction

 - File read time issues
+    - 72.9x read time factor
+    - One successful read of subset took 14 minutes
 - Computing time v.
 Engineering time

 ### Data Insight